Aditya3403/GrowthX-Assignment/README.md

-# 🎬 Animated Intro Screen using Next.js & Framer Motion
+# 🎬 Assignment: SDE Frontend

 This is a minimal animated splash screen project built with **Next.js**, **Tailwind CSS**and **Framer Motion**.
 It demonstrates how to sequentially animate multiple elements with scale, rotation, opacity, and coordinated upward movement — followed by a timed fade-out.